vladlpavlov/Pythagoras/README.md

 ## What is it?

 `Pythagoras` is an easy-to-use framework for cost-efficient massive algorithm parallelization in Python.
-It accelerates and simplifies data science, machine learning, and AI workflows.
+It simplifies and accelerates data science, machine learning, and AI workflows.

 Pythagoras offers:

-* persistent caching for idempotent functions that tracks data dependencies and changes in the functions' code;
+* seamless caching with smart tracking of data dependencies and code changes;
-* asynchronous parallel execution of Python code on a local machine or in a heterogeneous distributed environment of any scale;
+* parallel execution of Python code, locally or in diverse distributed environments of any scale;
-* simple and inexpensive storage-based orchestration backend.
+* simple and budget-friendly orchestration backend.

 ## Usage